gmeks/myUplinkSmartConnect/README.md

 - Password - Your password for myuplink.com
 - WaterHeaterMaxPowerInHours - This is the number of hours pr day the water heater is running full power.
 - WaterHeaterMediumPowerInHours - This the number of hours pr day the water heater is running at half power, but with a lower "target temprature"
+- MTQQServer - IP address or FQDN of MTQQ, this is optional.
+- MTQQServerPort - The port of the MTQQ server, this is optional.

 **Recommended configuration.**
 ---